MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 - latest - The latest version for endpoints of the specified instance.
 - versions - A list of all previous versions for the specified instance.
 This element is only included if the AllVersions parameter is true.

+You can use Microsoft Flow to get email notifications of changes to the IP Addresses and URLs.
+See [Use Microsoft Flow to receive an email for changes to Office 365 IP Addresses and URLs](https://techcommunity.microsoft.com/t5/Office-365-Networking/Use-Microsoft-Flow-to-receive-an-email-for-changes-to-Office-365/m-p/240651).

 ### **Examples:**

 Example 1 request URI: [https://endpoints.office.com/version?ClientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7](https://endpoints.office.com/version?ClientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7)